thetrueshags/axion/README.md

 Once your node is running, open your browser to:
 **`http://127.0.0.1:3030/ui`**

-This provides a real-time view of the DAG, peer connectivity, and data inspection.
+This provides a real-time view of the DAG structure, your connected peers, and allows you to inspect data payloads.

 ---